hosseinshirinabadi/Extended-Pintos-OS-CS162/doc/project1.md

 - args[0] == SYS_WAIT:

-This syscall will use the function ‘process_wait()’.
-Before using the arguments passed to the function we must validate them using ‘validate()’.
+This syscall will use the function `process_wait()`.
+Before using the arguments passed to the function we must validate them using `validate()`.
-The parent will call sys_wait this will call ‘process_wait’ with a tid_t.
+The parent will call sys_wait this will call `process_wait` with a tid_t.
 At first we have to check whether this tid is in the children list.
 If no, we return -1 because this thread is not the parent’s child.
- If yes, we first check if the child exit_code is 0, that means the child is exited and we will return the code and continue with the parent but if the child’s exit_code is not 0 it means it’s still not exited ,therefore we will ‘sema_down()’ the the lock shared between the parent and child.
+ If yes, we first check if the child exit_code is 0, that means the child is exited and we will return the code and continue with the parent but if the child’s exit_code is not 0 it means it’s still not exited ,therefore we will `sema_down()` the the lock shared between the parent and child.
 This will block the parent until the child is done.
-After the child is done or exits,it has already set it’s exit_code &  it will ‘sema_up()’ which will mean the parent can continue running.
+After the child is done or exits,it has already set it’s exit_code &  it will `sema_up()` which will mean the parent can continue running.
 Before returning destroy the shared data and remove it from list of children of parent to prevent zombie processes and return the child’s exit_code.

 - args[0] == SYS_PRACTICE:
-This will take the second argument ‘args[1]’ which is an int and increment it and set the increment value to the  frame’s eax register by using  ‘f->eax = args[1] + 1’
+This will take the second argument `args[1]` which is an int and increment it and set the increment value to the  frame’s eax register by using  `f->eax = args[1] + 1`

  #### Synchronization: